Substance Abuse and Addiction Treatment Resources in Binghamton

 Alcohol and Drug Rehab Centers in Binghamton, New York

 There are multiple choices for those who are willing to look into drug and alcohol treatment facilities in Binghamton, New York.
 When you enroll in a treatment program at a rehabilitation facility, you will find a number of benefits.
 You may find that having the help from health care professionals and addiction counselors and specialists is exactly what you need.
 It will also be good for you to be surrounded by other people who are going through what you are going through.
 There are different treatment programs that are available in a facility.
 It will be good to learn as much as you can about the treatment programs that are available so you can make an informed decision about what is right for you.

 Residential Treatment Programs

 In a residential or inpatient treatment program, patients will be medically supervised 24 hours a day.
 This program follows any necessary detox.
-It is the most intensive treatment program.
+After detox, it is the most intensive treatment program.

 Partial Hospitalization Programs

 In the partial hospitalization program (PHP), patients have access to medical care, but they do not stay at the facility overnight.
 Patients who have already completed an inpatient program may be moved down to this program.

 In the outpatient treatment program, patients will not need much medical supervision, and they will spend less hours at the facility each week than patients in the inpatient or partial hospitalization programs.
 Patients who have already been through these programs may be moved down to outpatient.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700